1. Home

 There are several types of cover to choose from, each designed to suit a different type of trip.
 They include:

-If you're only planning to take 1 trip in the next year, single-trip insurance might be the most suitable option for you.
+If you're only planning on taking 1 trip in the next 12 months, single-trip travel insurance might be the most suitable option for you.

 Annual travel insurance